chromium/subspace/subdoc/README.md

 ```
 --favicon WEB_PATH
 ```
-The path (on the website) to an icon to act as the favicon and its mime type, separated by a semicolon.
+The `WEB_PATH` is a path on the server to an icon to act as the favicon and its mime type, separated by a semicolon.
 May be specified multiple times for multiple files in which case the first is used as the primary and the others as alternates.
 This can be the name of a file included in the output with `--copy-file`.